-Chinese soldier with civil, military documents captured near Demchok area of Ladakh
+Chinese soldier apprehended by Indian Army at Demchok area in Ladakh

 New Delhi, Oct 19: A soldier of the Chinese Army has been captured near the Demchok area of Ladakh this morning.
 He is currently in the custody of the Indian Army.
 The agencies are probing a possible espionage angle.
 Sources tell OneIndia that he is currently being questioned.